 There are two main things to remember when it comes to equipment contracts.
 First, create a thorough list of all the equipment that your company uses, and make sure that everyone who needs to sign on the dotted line knows exactly what it is.
 Second, keep your contract up-to-date.

 Equipment changes so frequently these days that it can be easy to forget whether your contract currently covers something or not.
 It is best to keep updating your equipment contract with regulations to protect the company’s assets.

-With the ever-changing technology that comes along with the digital markets, it has become necessary to incorporate equipment management platforms to maximize productivity.
+With the ever-changing technology that comes along with the digital markets, it has become necessary to incorporate it asset management software to maximize productivity.
 Doing this will allow you to quickly access your equipment while saving time and money associated with managing multiple devices.
 Equipment management includes the combination of all technical and administrative actions, including supervision action intended to retain an item in or restore it, to a state in which it can perform a required function.

 Some best practices to ensure equipment management are;

 - Right asset, right place, right time.

 When it comes to data compliance, companies need to ensure that their remote employees are aware of their responsibilities to protect sensitive information, update security software (if needed) and regularly change passwords.
 Even what might seem like simple things like the minimal use of paper is crucially important, especially if the information contained relates to sensitive vital company information, such as purchases, financial accounts.
 Data protection still applies to paper files as well as electronic files.